alfredkam/PHYLO/README.md

 =====
 Aligning genomic data is a fundamental but difficult (NP-hard) problem in Biology.
 We developed Phylo, a casual video game which solutions are used to compare genomes.
 In this project, we implemented a complete gaming framework and an API for human-computing video games in genomics.  <b>Come help solve science through playing games!</b>

-The most recent experimental release can be found at http://phylo.cs.mcgill.ca/master/index.html

 I want to contribute!
 =====
 That is awesome!
 Just fork the project on github.
 Create a topic branch, write some code and let us know! <a href='#getting-started'>Click here to jump to Getting Started</a><br>